4nd2in/edu/pages/Diffie-Hellman Key Exchange.md

 	- ![diffie-hellman-color-example.png](../assets/diffie-hellman-color-example_1689860915833_0.png){:height 450, :width 300}
 - # Usage
 	- ## Static Diffie-Hellman (DH)
-		-
+		- Static Diffie-Hellman (DH) is a variant of the Diffie-Hellman key exchange protocol that uses static, fixed keys for encryption.
+Unlike the traditional Diffie-Hellman, where both parties generate ephemeral keys for each session, in Static DH, the keys remain constant over time.
 	- ## Ephemeral Diffie-Hellman (DHE)
-		- differs from the **static Diffie-Hellman** (DH) in the way that static Diffie-Hellman key exchanges always use the same Diffie-Hellman private keys.
+		- DHE differs from DH in the way that static Diffie-Hellman key exchanges always use the same Diffie-Hellman private keys.
 So, each time the same parties do a DH key exchange, they end up with the same shared secret.
 - # Vulnerabilities
 - Diffie-Hellman does not authenticate the identity of the parties involved in the key exchange ans thus is vulnerable to a man-in-the-middle attack.
 An attacker can intercept the initial key exchange messages and establish two separate secure connections with the legitimate parties.
 The attacker can then relay messages between the two parties, effectively becoming a man in the middle without their knowledge.